 The auditorium is full with five thousand people filling the seats and another three hundred media people along the walls.
 Looking out at the crowd is a very frightening sight.
-Never before has a single report on a research paper drawn such attention from outside the academic community of the researcher at the time of it's first presentation.
+Never before has a single report on a research paper drawn such attention from outside the academic community of the researcher at the time of its first presentation.
 My knees are trembling when I turn to Ali, and ask, “Are you ready for this, mate?”
-Ali gulps and nods his head; he's as scared as I am, and also as prepared to see it through - no matter what happens.
+Ali gulps, and nods his head yes.
+He’s as scared as I am, and also as prepared to see it through - no matter what happens.

 The leaders of the academic community are introduced to the audience when the Master of Ceremonies calls them out onto the stage and directs them to their seats, ready to take notes while I present my research findings to the world.
 These presentations have always been open to the public, and the small fifty person lecture theatre has usually been more than enough for the dozen or so people who turn up to listen.
 But when news of my thesis research subject leaked out so many people registered with the committee to hear my presentation they decided to hire a major hall and sell tickets for the same value as a darned good meal for two at a top restaurant.
 I shake my head in wonder about how many people are prepared to pay so much just to hear me present my thesis report.

-The organisers have decided to milk this for all the media attention they can get, and my financial sponsors are glad of being able to recoup some of their expenses because each media organisation here today has paid the equivalent of two family cars just to be allowed to record my presentation.
-Tonight Ali and I will be giving an exclusive interview to one media group, and the decision on that will be based on who has lodged the highest bid immediately prior to my starting to talk.
-My sponsors are in the wings in a conference call discussing that right now.
+The organisers have decided to milk this for all the media attention they can get, and my financial sponsors are glad of being able to recoup some of their expenses, because each media organisation here today has paid the equivalent of two family cars just to be allowed to record my presentation.
+Tonight Ali and I will be giving an exclusive interview to one media group, and the decision on that will be based on who has lodged the highest bid immediately prior to my presentation talk starting.
+My sponsors are in the wings in a conference call discussing it right now.
 So far the highest bid would buy a very large commercial passenger jet.
 The attention is frightening.
-If I didn’t have to get this message out I’d have walked away well before now and forgotten about my Masters.
+If I didn’t have to get this message out I’d have walked away well before now, and forgotten all about my Masters.